Here is a list of things to help you differentiate between heat transfer and sublimation printing and decide which of these is better for you.

 What is the difference between a heat press and a sublimation heat press?

-The most prominent difference between the two is durability.
+The most prominent difference between the two is lasts long.
 The sublimation process engraves the ink into the material, whereas heat transfer prints the ink onto the top, making it less durable than sublimation.

 What kind of printer do you use for heat transfer paper?